ojsde/vgWort/README.md

 * **Assign Pixel Tags** &mdash; Make sure that your publication has not been published yet.
 Then, go to `Publication > VG Wort`.

     1. Choose the **text type**; the publication is defined to be "Poem" if it does not contain more than 1800 characters.
-    2. Initially, the **status** is set to "No VG Wort pixel tag has been assigned to this article yet." and the checkbox "Assign a VG Wort pixel tag to this article." is active.
-By simply saving this form, the status will switch to "Unregistered, active" and a new pixel tag is assigned.
-Note that the pixel tag can only be activated if the status has been changed.
+    2. Initially, the **status** is set to "No VG Wort pixel tag has been assigned to this article yet." and the checkbox "Remove [...]" is disabled.
+Please select the checkbox "Assign [...]"
+By saving this form, the status will switch to "Unregistered, active" and a new pixel tag is assigned.

     By publishing this version, the pixel tag will be activated.